DVB: Transmission

 These standards define the physical layer and data link layer of the distribution system.
 Devices interact with the physical layer via a synchronous parallel interface (SPI), synchronous serial interface (SSI) or asynchronous serial interface (ASI).
 All data is transmitted in MPEG transport streams with some additional constraints (DVB-MPEG).
 A standard for temporally-compressed distribution to mobile devices (DVB-H) was published in November 2004.

-These distribution systems differ mainly in the modulation schemes used and error correcting codes used, due to the different technical constraints.
+These distribution systems differ mainly in both the modulation schemes and error correcting codes used, due to the different technical constraints.
 DVB-S (SHF) uses QPSK, 8-PSK or 16-QAM.
-DVB-S2 uses QPSK, 8-PSK, 16-APSK or 32-APSK, at the broadcasters decision.
+DVB-S2 uses QPSK, 8-PSK, 16-APSK or 32-APSK, at the broadcaster's decision.
 QPSK and 8-PSK are the only versions regularly used.
 DVB-C (VHF/UHF) uses QAM: 16-QAM, 32-QAM, 64-QAM, 128-QAM or 256-QAM.
 Lastly, DVB-T (VHF/UHF) uses 16-QAM or 64-QAM (or QPSK) in combination with (C)OFDM and can support hierarchical modulation.

 The DVB-T2 specification was approved by the DVB Steering Board in June 2008 and sent to ETSI for adoption as a formal standard.
 ETSI adopted the standard on 9 September 2009.
 The DVB-T2 standard gives more robust TV reception and increases the possible bit rate by over 30% for single transmitters (as in the UK) and will increase the maximum bit rate by over 50% in large single-frequency networks (as in Germany and Sweden).

 DVB has established a 3D TV group (CM-3DTV) to identify "what kind of 3D-TV solution does the market want and need, and how can DVB play an active part in the creation of that solution?"
-The CM-3DTV group held a DVB 3D-TV Kick-off Workshop in Geneva on 25 January 2010, followed by the first CM-3DTV meeting the next day.
+The CM-3DTV group held a DVB 3D-TV kick-off workshop in Geneva on 25 January 2010, followed by the first CM-3DTV meeting the next day.
 DVB now defines a new standard for 3D video broadcast: DVB 3D-TV.

-Modes and features of latest DVB-x2 system standards in comparison:
+Modes and features of the latest DVB-x2 system standards in comparison: